aliL2000/git-tunes/README.md

 Some features, ordered in terms of personal priority:

 - Check all songs button, essentially over-riding the one-by-one selection of each song.
-- Create a .exe, thereby circum-navigating the manual authentication information exchange I have to do with any new user.
+- Create a .exe, thereby circumnavigating the manual authentication information exchange I have to do with any new user.